What Is Project Tracking?

 5. Engage the project team: Make sure your project team is happy with how things are going throughout the project.
 As the change control process starts to take hold, let the team know how it will affect them.
 Weekly 1:1 meetings or team meetings to review tasks, and also overall project progress is a great way to keep your team engaged.

-Project reporting can be challenging, but it doesn’t have to be overwhelming.
+Project tracking can be challenging, but it doesn’t have to be overwhelming.
 Taking things step-by-step can help ease anxieties among everyone involved, and ensure a winning result.
 Make sure you use project management software, or at least a project tracking template, to facilitate the creation of reports.

 Project reporting can be tough, but also efficient with the right tools.
 ProjectManager offers tools that make collaboration and development of project reports less time-consuming and more intuitive.
 Check out our reporting capability in action by taking a free 30-day trial.